f-gozie/todo-react/music_sync_app/README.md

 ## Features

-- **Multi-Platform Support**: Connect and manage your music across Spotify, Deezer, and YouTube Music
+- **Multi-Platform Support**: Connect and manage your music across Spotify and YouTube Music
 - **Liked Songs Synchronization**: Analyze differences in your liked songs across platforms and sync them with one click
 - **Beautiful UI**: Modern, futuristic interface with glassmorphism effects and smooth animations
 - **Playlist Management**: View and manage playlists from all connected services